 What You Need To Know

-- 100+More than 100 prisoners in Guantánamo have never been charged with a crime.
+- 30+More than 30 prisoners in Guantánamo have never been charged with a crime.

 No president should have the power to declare the entire globe a war zone, seize and detain civilians anywhere in the world, and hold them indefinitely without charge or trial.
-But the Bush and Obama administrations have done just that, defining their powers too broadly and claiming the authority to arrest and detain without charge or trial prisoners captured far from any battlefield.
+But the presidencies of Bush, Obama, and Trump have done just that, defining their powers too broadly and claiming the authority to arrest and detain without charge or trial prisoners captured far from any battlefield.

 The Guantánamo military commission proceedings have been marred by legal and ethical problems from day one.
 The ACLU has been present as an independent observer at nearly every commission hearing since 2004 and documented the ways in which the proceedings are unfair, unconstitutional, and plagued by excessive secrecy.